Syphon Brew -

 Start with warming up your empty Press by rinsing it with very hot water.

-- While you wait measure and grind out your coffee.
+- While you wait measure and grind your coffee.
 A course even grind is good.
-We recommend starting with 1:10 coffee to water ratio example: 40gr of coffee to 400gr water.
+We recommend starting with a ratio of 1:10 coffee to water i.e: 40gr of coffee to 400gr water.

 - Discard the hot water from the press and add your coffee into the empty press.
 Start your timer as soon as you add hot water.
 Fill the press halfway up by saturating the grounds.
 Give your coffee a gentle stir and let it bloom for 30sec.